Soumalya1857/Zarkan/README.md

 # Language.py
 a language you won't understand

+## `This branch contains some issues that are not present in the master branch!
+Plz push your code to this branch!!! `

 - traceback support given
 - variables can be declared with var keyword
 - comparisons work fine